Sol Trujillo: Graviton

 In November 2000, Trujillo became chairman and CEO of Graviton, a La Jolla-based startup that produced wirelessly-connected sensor technology for public and private applications.
 He was recruited by director Brook Byers, of Kleiner Perkins Caufield & Byers.
 In addition to Kleiner Perkins, other investors in the startup, which raised more than $60 million, included Qualcomm, Siemens, Royal Dutch/Shell GroupIn-Q-Tel, and Sun Microsystems.

 Trujillo left the company shortly before its sale to Xsilogy, another wireless sensor and monitoring company, for an undisclosed sum.

 Orange S.A.

-After two years as a member of the Orange S.A. board of directors, Trujillo was tapped to serve as CEO of the company in 2003.
+After two years as a member of the Orange S.A. board of directors, Trujillo was tapped to be CEO of the company in 2003.
 He was the first American to lead a CAC 40 company.

 At Orange, Trujillo pursued, "an aggressive growth strategy," to combat the large debt load that he inherited.
 This clashed with the business direction of state-owned France Telecom, Orange's parent, which eventually bought out minority shareholders and absorbed the company.

 Trujillo stepped down as CEO of Orange in March 2004, having "accomplished his mandate," and returning to the US.
 Under his leadership, Orange added five million new customers and grew its revenue profit margins by 10 and 7 percent, respectively.